 There are a couple of reasons I did not choose a larger block which would have allowed full passive design.
 Firstly larger blocks in the area that I was interested in were more expensive - and I was on a budget.
 Secondly the larger blocks on the subdivision had minimum house size covenants meaning that I would have had to build a house at least 50% larger than I wanted.
 This would add considerable expense.
 The last reason is that I did not want to have to maintain the grounds of a larger block.
 Refer to the Subdivisions page for further commentary on issues relating to subdivisions.

 Given that I had chosen this non ideal block I had to make the

 best of it.
 I located the living rooms to the North facing rear of

 the house and the bedrooms and service rooms to the South facing

+front of the house.
 Consequently the house is designed so the

 See below for reflections on how the design could have been changed to allow solar access to the front bedrooms.